Sher-Chowdhury/codingbee_docs/categories/kubernetes/11_deployments/deployments.md

 # Deployments

 [deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) are a special type of object referred to as 'controllers'.
-Controllers are objects that monitor+controls the state and behaviour of other objects.
+Controllers are objects that monitors+controls other objects.

 In the case of deployments, they control the state of other pod objects.
 Deployments are a bit like the equivalent of AWS EC2 Autoscaling Scaling Groups, Where instead of autoamatically scaling ec2 instances, in kubernetes you autoscale identical pods across one or more worker nodes.